-Since schools are learning-focused institutions, they might find it relatively easier to cope with the ironic challenges of "self-reflexive learning", "self-regulation"

-and "self-correction" in the realisation of democratic school practices.
-A more difficult challenge for schools would be to define who are the important "others" to be involved in the democratic process.
+Since schools are learning-focused institutions, they might find it easier, relatively speaking, to cope with the ironic challenges of "self-reflexive learning", "self-regulation" and "self-correction" in the realisation of democratic school practices.
+A more difficult challenge for schools would be to define who the important "others" to be involved in the democratic process are.
 The crucial question is "who has the right to participate" in a democratic school governance model?
 Who has the right to address problems, such as violence in schools?
 Who has the right to be heard?
 In other terms, the question is who are the important "stakeholders" in building the school's "whole community"?
 In times of globalisation and international flows of movement, citizenship-as-we-know-it is an insufficient basis of legitimacy in defining participatory governance, not least because it would exclude social strata and populations that are already represented among the student population.
-Moreover, citizenship based legitimacy is confined in state-centred vision of policy-making (Heinelt, 2002, p.
+Moreover, citizenship based legitimacy is confined within the state-centred vision of policy-making (Heinelt, 2002, p.
 27).
-On the question of legitimacy Heinelt (2002), citing Schmitter (2002), argues that "persons/organisations who could potentially be invited or allowed to participate [because] they possess some quality or resource that entitles them to participate" are distinguished as "rights-holders, space-holders, knowledgeholders, share-holders, stake-holders, interest-holders and status-holders" (ibid.).
-More specifically (and based on Schmitter's analysis again):
+On the question of legitimacy Heinelt (2002), citing Schmitter (2002), argues that "persons/